Types of electronic signatures, what eIDAS says

 First, let’s take a look at the different existing signature types.
 The distinction is based on the electronic Identification, Authentication and trust Services regulation (eIDAS), set up in 2016.
 This regulation establishes the legal structure for electronic identification, signatures, seals and documents throughout the EU.

 It also classifies the level of assurance for the different types.
 This level is determined by multiple factors, which we will summarize here under in the table.
 Based on the assurance it offers, eIDAS recognizes three types:

 - Advanced electronic or digital signature (AES)

-- Qualified advanced electronic or digital signature (QES)
+- Qualified electronic or digital signature (QES)

 Difference between digital and electronic signature